 Will you solve things with only Math?

-You might be understand but some other people might not.
+You might understand but some other people might not.

 So we need help from computer to present the formula so that other people can understand what can they got with it.

-Of course computer can also help us to calculate things in big scale.
+Of course, a computer can also help us to calculate things in a big scale.
 It’s a big hand for us.

 And, why we learn Mathematics in Informatics?

-Big mistake if you think there are no correlation between them.
+Big mistake if you think there is no correlation between them.

-How can we solve a problem using computer?
-We need modelling, and most modelling use Mathematics.
+How can we solve a problem using a computer?
+We need modelling and most modelling use in Mathematics.